CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 ---

 <p style="text-align:justify">
+<b>We are currently not accepting any further applications.</b>

 Would you like to get a taste of self-administration and live in a sustainable community?
 Then you've come to the right place here at the ecological and self-managed CA (Collegium Academicum) housing project.

 Our old building combines a variety of living concepts.
 Our goal is to bring together different living environments and to enable more people to be able to be a part of communal, self-managed living.
-The old building contains freely financed apartments, social rental housing and living space for young people that participate in our orientation year falt\*r, which will begin in October for the second time.
-This year we have less falt*r participants than possible, which is why we are looking for people who are looking for an interim rent for a year and/or would like to get to know our housing project without the obligation or are only in Heidelberg for a limited amount of time or urgently need a room and who would like to move into our old building dormitories.
+In addition to six social housing apartments and two independently financed apartments, the old building mainly provides living space for up to 50 participants in the falt*r orientation year.
+As this is currently not fully occupied, we rent out the remaining rooms to people who are looking for an interim rental, are only in Heidelberg for a limited time and/or would like to get a taste of our housing project without obligation.

-Some of the rooms can be rented starting in September, while most of them are available from 1st of October.
-All of the rooms are limited to one year, since we can not yet know how many people will participate in the orientation year in the following years.
-However, it is quite possible that the rooms can also be rented beyond this period.
+Since we can not yet know how many participants the orientation year will have in the coming years, these rooms are temporary and can be terminated by us with 6-week notice to 30.09. of each year if they are needed for the participants of the orientation year falt*r.

 The rooms advertised here are located on the 2nd and 3rd floors of our old building and are organized in corridor communities.
 All rooms can be rented with furniture.